isomerpages/moe-peicaisec/_academic/Mother Tongue Languages.md

 <h4><strong>Programmes</strong></h4>
 <p><span style="text-decoration: underline;"><strong>Chinese Language and Culture</strong></span></p>
 <p><strong>Chinese Language</strong></p>
-<p>To achieve our Mother Tongue department mission, we embark on several programmes to enhance our students&rsquo; language skills.
+<p><p align="justify">To achieve our Mother Tongue department mission, we embark on several programmes to enhance our students&rsquo; language skills.
 These programmes aimed at enhancing the necessary language skills, i.e speaking, listening, reading and writing.
 Our key programmes include &lsquo;Class Library Programme&rsquo;, the &lsquo;MTL Intensive Programme for our Graduating Classes&rsquo; as well as the &lsquo;Conversational Chinese and Malay Programme&rsquo; for our Secondary One student&rsquo;s.</p>
 <p><strong>Chinese Culture</strong></p>
-<p>To inspire the students&rsquo; love for their culture, and to seize every opportunity to teach our students values, we organise the following activities for our students each year:</p>
+<p><p align="justify">To inspire the students&rsquo; love for their culture, and to seize every opportunity to teach our students values, we organise the following activities for our students each year:</p>
 <p><u>Chinese New Year concert and Hamper Wrapping for Lion&rsquo;s Home for the Aged</u></p>
-<p>On the eve of Chinese New Year, a joyous occasion, we want our students to not only enjoy but to remember the less privileged old folks.
+<p><p align="justify">On the eve of Chinese New Year, a joyous occasion, we want our students to not only enjoy but to remember the less privileged old folks.
 Together with the VIA coordinator, we organise a hamper wrapping competition.
 All hampers made by the students would be given to the old folks from Lions&rsquo; Home.
 The old folks are also invited to enjoy the multi-racial concert celebration we have in school.</p>
 <img src="/images/mtl1.png">
 <p><u>MT Fortnight Cultural activities for our students</u></p>
 <p>In order to expose our students to different cultural activities, we organise various activities for our students during the Mother Tongue fortnight, such as Lion Dance, cultural musical instrument appreciation, clay sculpture, and bamboo books.&nbsp;</p>